 I’ve read and reviewed “The Hat,” “Viral Blues, & “The Balad of Mrs. Molony—find those reviews below.

 Title: The Hat, A Novella Amazon Author Page: C. S. Boyack Goodreads Publication Date: January 11, 2018 Formats: Paperback & Kindle Genres: Science fiction & fantasy, Superheros, Paranormal & Urban IN THE AUTHOR’S WORDS: Lizzie St. Laurent is dealing with many of the struggles of young life.
 She lost her grandmother, and her living arrangements.
-Her new roommate abandoned her, and she’s working multiple jobs
+Her new roommate abandoned her,

 Featuring Your Next Weekend Read!
 About this Book Someone knows about the hat.
 The creature from another dimension that helps Lizzie fight against the creatures of darkness.
 They are summoned to a cryptic meeting with a secret society, where they meet other people with enhanced skills.
-It turns out someone, or something, has been tampering with the world’s vaccine supply.
+It turns out someone, or something, has been tampering

 Featuring Your Next Weekend Read!
 About this Book Lizzie and the hat are back, and this time they’re chasing vampires across a subculture of America.
 A pair of rodeo cowboys are holding a woman captive to use like a milk cow since they joined the undead.
-The person who put them onto the trail is also a vampire, but he
+The person who put them onto the trail is

 About the Author